 Then I could cut a perfectly placed hole using a hole saw drill bit.

 Hanging Drywall On The Walls

-The lift also pivots to help you hang pieces on the wall.
+The lift also pivots to help you hang a sheet of drywall on the wall.
 The room ended up being nearly 8′ deep and 7′ wide, so each wall required just two sheets of 8′ drywall that were cut a little shorter length-wise.

 As straightforward as the process was, it still took quite a bit of time.
 Between measuring & marking things, making our cuts, hauling things upstairs, using the lift to get them into place, cutting around additional obstructions, and screwing the drywall into place – I think we averaged about one board every 45 minutes.
-Not a record-breaking pace by any means, but we were pausing to take photos and Teddy was awake.
-Our only real time-related goal was to get all the upper boards done before our day-long rental of the lift was over (otherwise we’d be out another $40).
-The drywall gods must have smiled down on us, because we met that goal.
+But because it’s not a large room, we were still able to knock out the room in a day.

 Cutting Around The Doorways

-Once we got around to the pieces in front of the doorways, we chose to hang them over the door opening and then I could cut out whatever I needed once everything was screwed into place.
+Cutting around the doorway was easy.
+We literally hung the sheets (one at a time) over the door opening and then cut out whatever covered the door opening with my drywall saw.
 This was a pretty foolproof way of doing it, but I think had I bought a spiral saw it would’ve been significantly faster.

 The inside of the laundry room isn’t looking very exciting.
-And I’m learning that it’s a bit hard to photograph.
-You can see that our drywall hanging isn’t perfect (I had a slightly angled cut up in that top corner) but we’re still proud to have completed the task on our own.
+You can see that our drywall hanging isn’t 100% perfect (I had a slightly angled cut up in that top corner) but we’re still proud to have completed the task on our own.
 As many of you mentioned, the hanging part is a lot easier than the art of mudding and taping, so we tried to buoy our spirits with that info as we inched along.